hgeri95/async-spring-security-demo/README.md

 }
 ```

 I just want to send the username as Authorization header and this will be saved into the SecurityContext.
-After chain execution
+After the chain execution
 the SecurityContext will be cleared.
 (You can find many examples, where you will see similar patterns)

 What I need is a security config, where I can define my "security" filter.